 How Natural Movement of Your Foot Is Affected

-The natural movement of your foot as it lands, while you run or walk, is called pronation.
-Pronation occurs as you shift your body weight as you walk or run, as the weight shifts from the heel to the ball of the foot.
-It applies to when you’re standing as well, when you shift your weight from side to side.
-The opposite of pronation, though, is supination.
-Supination occurs as your body weight is carried from the toes of one foot to those of the other, making your body move in a forward direction.
-This happens when you run fast, especially when playing certain sports, or when you walk fast.
+Natural movement of your foot as you run or walk is called pronation.
+Pronation occurs as you shift your body weight from the heel to the ball of the foot.
+It applies to when you’re standing, as well.
+Especially when you shift your weight from side to side.

 Treatment for Ankle Pain

-At Diamond Chiropractic in Omaha, our chiropractor will perform an examination, take x-rays, and evaluate your posture to determine the cause and location of your ankle pain.
-After comparing the findings and confirming the diagnosis, our chiropractor will develop a treatment plan to help alleviate your symptoms, heal the ankle pain, and provide you with recommendations to lower your risk for possible re-occurrences.
+At Diamond Chiropractic, our chiropractic team will examine, take x-rays, and evaluate your posture to determine the cause of your ankle pain.
+After comparing his findings, our chiropractor will develop a treatment plan to help alleviate your symptoms, heal the ankle pain, and provide you with recommendations to lower your risk for possible re-occurrences.

-Dr. Nilles will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the spinal nerves.
-Symptoms resulting from the pain, from other nerves in the affected area, may begin to decrease as well.
+Dr. Nilles will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the muscles and joints of the ankle.
+Symptoms resulting from the pain, from other nerves in the affected area, will begin to decrease as well.

-Electro-therapy, or acupuncture, is effective with knee pain, and with the symptoms.
-Patients will notice, after several treatments, the muscle spasms they experienced from ankle pain begin to decrease.
-The intense pain patients had prior will start lowering as well, and they will start to see more mobility come back to their spine and other affected areas of the body.
+Electro-therapy, or acupuncture, is effective with ankle pain and its symptoms.
+Patients will notice, after several treatments, muscle spasms they experience begin to decrease.
+Any intense pain patients had prior will start disappearing as well.
+They will see more mobility come back to their spine and other affected areas of the body.

 Contact Our Omaha Chiropractor for Ankle Pain